ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 distributed token checking systems.
 For the same reason, the global data storage must have quick update times.
 While an update is occurring it may be possible for a malicious client to spend a token more than once.

-## server key rotation

-We highlighted previously that short key-cycles can be used to reduce client privacy.
-However, regular key rotations of the issuing key are still recommended to maintain good server key hygiene.

-We recommend that Privacy Pass issuing keys are rotated from anywhere between 1 and 12 weeks.
-With an active user-base, a week gives a fairly large window for clients to participate in the Privacy Pass protocol and thus enjoy the anonymity guarantees of being part of a larger group.
-The low ceiling of 12 weeks prevents a key compromise from being too destructive.
-If a server realizes that a key compromise has occurred then the server should sample a new key and upload the public key to the key registry; invoking any revocation procedures that may apply for the old key.

 ## Token exhaustion